The Founder’s Journey:

 I was denied.

-But because the policy at the time didn’t have room for Chiefs.
+But because, at the time, the establishment didn’t have room for Chiefs to convert.

-No matter how good I was, I was never good enough to beat bad policy.
+It was never enough to beat bad policy.

-I spent three years offering people a life that I would never have.
+I spent three years offering people a future I was never allowed to have.

 “No matter how good I was, it was never good enough to beat bad policy.”